Waldorfio/shopping-cart/README.md

 # Shopping Cart: an e-commerce shopping cart demo
-An ecommerce app with a functional shopping cart, built using React and CSS.
+An ecommerce app with a functional shopping cart, built using React, TypeScript and CSS.
 ## [Live Link 👈]()

 ### Features